Regular procedure

 International Protection Officers are required to “be sufficiently competent to take account of the personal or general circumstance surrounding the application, including the applicant’s cultural origin or vulnerability” and must provide the services of “interpreters who are able to ensure appropriate communication between the applicant and the person who conducts the interview.”[19]
 Whilst this is not laid down in legislation, in practice the applicant may request the IPO officer and/or interpreter be of a particular gender.

-A total of 1,116 personal interviews were conducted throughout 2020.[16]
-A total of 1,214 personal interviews were conducted in 2021.[17]
-Throughout 2022, the IPO conducted a total of 3,913 personal interviews, while 606 applications were decided without the applicant having to undergo a personal interview.[18]
+A total of 9,740 personal interviews were conducted throughout 2023, while 905 applications were decided without the applicant having to undergo a personal interview.[22]

 Interpretation

 Section 35(2) IPA states that an applicant who is having a substantive interview shall, whenever necessary for the purpose of ensuring appropriate communication during the interview, be provided by the Minister or International Protection Officer with the services of an interpreter.
-As mentioned above the IPA requires that interpreters are fully competent and able to ensure appropriate communication between the applicant and the interviewer.
+As mentioned above, the IPA requires that interpreters are fully competent and able to ensure appropriate communication between the applicant and the interviewer.
 If an interpreter is deemed necessary for ensuring communication with an applicant, and one cannot be found, the interview is usually postponed until one can be found.
 There are no known languages of countries from which protection applicants in Ireland typically originate for which interpreters are not available.
 If issues arise between the applicant and the interpreter during the interview (for example, in circumstances where the interpreter speaks a different dialect of the language requested by the applicant, or where the applicant is uncomfortable with the interpreter provided for any reason), the applicant is encouraged to indicate this to the International Protection Officer and/or their legal representative.
 This may involve postponing the interview until the issue can be resolved and/or another interpreter can be found.
 Under ordinary circumstances, where requested, interpreters are obliged to attend international protection interviews in person at the International Protection Office.
-However, throughout 2021, owing to the COVID-19 pandemic and associated restrictions, interpretation services have typically been provided to applicants on a remote basis whereby interpreters have been required to dial in to client interviews via telephone.
-As previously mentioned, this significantly affected the sound quality of interviews.
-It was also not possible for the applicant to see the interpreter.
-The software being used meant that calls often dropped numerous times throughout the interview and had to be reconnected.
-Efforts were made to address these concerns through the introduction of new software, in December 2021.

-Since 2016, the Irish Refugee Council has rolled out an interpreter training programme for French and Arabic interpreters that focuses on promoting best practice interpreting techniques, interpreting practice, terminology used in the asylum process, and ethics and a code of conduct.[20]
+Since 2016, the Irish Refugee Council has rolled out an interpreter training programme for French and Arabic interpreters that focuses on promoting best practice interpreting techniques, interpreting practice, terminology used in the asylum process, and ethics and a code of conduct.[24]
 The training also provides interpreters with practical exposure through role-playing, involvement in Irish Refugee Council casework and an overview of the asylum process.
-In 2021,18 interpreters attended training on how to work remotely and on a revision of the code of conduct.
-The Irish Refugee Council interpreters’ professional code of conduct was also updated to include remote Interpreting.[21]
+In 2025, 20 hours of online interpreter training were provided, and 3-in person training days were delivered for 35 interpreters.
+An additional 5 in-person training sessions were delivered on how to work with interpreters effectively when supporting people in the international protection process.[25]

 Recording and report